(Last Updated On: 26th April 2021)

-Crema Caravan does creme brulee.
-And that’s it!
+Crema Caravan does Creme Brulé.
+And that’s it.
 Don’t you love it when there’s only one choice?
 Well I do.
 Unless it’s fish and then I’d just have to go hungry.
 This one’s served up to you from a restored Renault van called Florence, but don’t let my first two sentences fool you, there’s plenty of choice to be had – with the toppings.
 On any given day you might get to choose between Salted Caramel, Apple Crumble, Strawberry Meringue, Cardamom and Orange, Peanut Butter Blondie or Black Forrest.
-Dribble.
-They even won the best dessert award in The British Street Food Awards 2015, so that tells you just how good it is.
+They are Edinburgh food truck veterans and won the best dessert award in The British Street Food Awards 2015, and were joint winners in 2018 of The Scottish Street Food Awards.

-Think sliders, burgers and bao buns but then turn up the gourmet factor by also thinking game, top quality fish (mussels/smoked salmon) and home made deli meats.
-At Rost Eats you’ll get offerings like Venison Pastrami Burgers, Peanut Butter Crunch Pheasant Burgers, Moules et Frittes and Wild Mushroom and Parmesan Arancini.
+Think sliders, burgers and bao buns, but then turn up the gourmet factor by also thinking game, top quality fish (mussels/smoked salmon) and home made deli meats.
+At Ròst Eats you’ll get offerings like Venison Pastrami Burgers, Peanut Butter Crunch Pheasant Burgers, Moules et Frittes and Wild Mushroom and Parmesan Arancini.
 It’s outrageously delicious and I felt slightly posh for a minute.
-But don’t worry, then I got an Irn Bru so order was quickly restored in the universe.
+But don’t worry, then I got an Irn Bru.

 Barnacles and Bones

 In their own words, Barnacles and Bones “bring shellfish & obscure cuts of meat to the plate”.
-Like Rost Eats it’s all a bit more sophisticated than your everyday pizza and burgers.
+Like Ròst Eats, it’s all a bit more sophisticated than your everyday pizza and burgers.
 And there’s absolutely nothing wrong with that.
-On the menu you’ll find slow cooked beef rib with sherry gravy, crab with home made lemon mayo, tarragon salted fried and crab and sweet corn fritters.
-Unfortunately for these guys I neglected to take a picture and I can’t find anything I can post without getting into copyright trouble, so if you’re curious and until I get my act together and go back again, click here and let Google show you what I can’t.
+On the menu you’ll find choices like slow cooked beef rib with sherry gravy, crab with home made lemon mayo, tarragon salted fried and crab and sweet corn fritters.

 Stuff to Know: